 I’m a big fan of pesto pasta, so when I saw Gaby’s version in her new book Eat What You Want (affiliate link), I was game!

 This broccoli pesto pasta is exactly what it sounds like.
-A wholesome broccoli past, loaded with basil pesto deliciousness and a big, bright splash of lemon!
+A wholesome broccoli pasta, loaded with basil pesto deliciousness and a big, bright splash of lemon!

 The broccoli blends in as part of the tasty pesto; even picky eaters won’t object!